LBHackney-IT/LBH-IncomeCollection/README.md

  The `my-cases` endpoint currently pulls a sample of these stored mappings, requests the cases from the Tenancy API and returns tenancy list item hashes including score and band.

- In the IC app, you can then:
- - SSH into the instance you're synchronising (local, staging, prod) and enter the rails console
- - Run SyncTenanciesJob.perform_now (occasionally, it will immediately 500, just retry)
- - Currently, this will pull the sample of cases and assign them to user_id 1, so when logging in as user 1, you'll see that list as the Worktray.

 # Contacts

 - Rashmi Shetty - Development Manager at Hackney (rashmi.shetty@hackney.gov.uk)